Skip to main content

 A further prerequisite is the successful completion of the study program.

-* It is possible to improve ONE received “3/ satisfactoryby an additional question in the respective subject in the Bachelor examination.
+* It is possible to improve ONE received “3/ satisfactoryby adding an additional question in the respective subject in the Bachelor’s examination.

-** Attention: For full-time students this attendance requirement of 85 % in the 3rd semester is not applicable due to the stay abroad.
-There is a possibility of compensation if it is not possible to attend the course abroad.
+** Attention: For full-time students, this attendance requirement does not apply in the 3rd semester due to the stay abroad.
+There is a compensation option if it is not possible to attend the course abroad.

 Job & Career